The Día de los Muertos

 The celebrations begin on the evening of October 31, which coincides with the Halloween festival, which actually originated in the United States and has also found favor in Mexico.
 On November 1, All Saints’ Day, children who died early are commemorated, and on November 2, adults.
 On this day, many Mexicans go to the cemeteries, where altars decorated with flowers are built on the tombstones.
 They are supposed to help guide souls to a good path after they die.

-Creepy made up children collect candy for Halloween
+Creepy made up children collect candy at Halloween

 Altars (ofrendas) are also set up in homes, apartments and public places, decorated with photos of the deceased, orange blossoms of student flowers (cempasúchil = flower of the dead), palm leaves and with silhouettes of colored tissue paper (papel picado).
 In addition, white candles, a cross and small colorfully painted skulls (so-called Calaveritas).